Wyoming Court Records

 Criminal records contain information about an individual’s criminal history and contact with the state justice system in Wyoming.
 Such records include arrest records, conviction records, and sentencing information.
 Following a court case, the records are filed and maintained by the state’s Division of Criminal Investigation.

-According to Wyoming Open Records law, criminal records are open to the public for inspection, which may be a disadvantage to the convicted individuals.
+According to the Wyoming Open Records law, criminal records are open to the public for inspection, which may be a disadvantage to the convicted individuals.
 Open criminal records may sometimes lead to obstructions to employment, education, and housing for convicted individuals.
 However, the state provides the option of expunging or sealing those records, thereby making them unavailable to the public.
-Expungement removes and seals all documents related to a criminal case such that it becomes unavailable for dissemination and in-state background checks.
+Expungement removes and seals all documents related to a criminal case, making them unavailable for dissemination and in-state background checks.

-Note: According to state laws, only specific criminal records are eligible for expungement.
+Note: According to state laws, only certain types of criminal records are eligible for expungement.

 The Difference Between Sealing and Expunging Criminal Records

 The primary difference between sealing and expunging criminal records in Wyoming is how the courts manage the case files after each order is given.
 In the case of expungement, criminal records are cleared from court databases and state background checks.
 In contrast, although the court restricts sealed records, it maintains the record in a legal and physical sense.
-All or part of the records may be accessible, but only with a court order.
-Also, expunged records can only be seen by law enforcement agencies, while sealed records can be accessed by any interested party that petitions the court for access.
+All or part of the records may be accessible, but only upon receipt of a court order.
+Additionally, expunged records can only be viewed by law enforcement agencies, whereas sealed records can be accessed by any interested party who petitions the court for access.

 How to Seal a Criminal Record in Wyoming